-Policy 10.6: New development, redevelopment, rehabilitation and maintenance of structures and sites should be consistent and supportive of the reighborhood and architectural context of designated NEIGHBORHOOD CONSERVATION AREAS.
+Policy 10.6: New development, redevelopment, rehabilitation and maintenance of structures and sites should be consistent and supportive of the neighborhood and architectural context of designated NEIGHBORHOOD CONSERVATION AREAS\.
 (See footnote)

 Policy 10.7: The significance of STREET TREES in providing visual relief, summer cooling, improved air quality and livability shall be recognized through public policies to encourage their planting and maintenance.
 Highest priority shall be given to gateway travel corridors and urban centers.
-Programs urging voluntary errorts by property owners shall be preferred.
-Power companies shall be encouraged not to outcher trees under or near power lines.
+Programs urging voluntary efforts by property owners shall be preferred.
+Power companies shall be encouraged to aesthetically trim trees under or near power lines when those trees do not interfere with power line operations.